GloriaOkeke/Introduction-to-GitHub/project.md

 ### How to Commit Changes on GitHub
 The steps here will guide you through the process of committing a change on GitHub.

-**First,** it is advised you change the file branch and avoid working directly on the main branch before committing a change.
+**Note:** it is advised you change the file branch and avoid working directly on the main branch before committing a change.
 This helps arrange different features in separate branches and secure the main branch from potential bugs.

+### Steps:
 1. Open the file (contactpage.html) on vscode.
 2. Change the file branch by typing the command:
 *git checkout -b {branchname}*

-That done, continue to commit change:
+   **That done, continue to commit change:**

 3. Go back to the file, and edit whatever you want; code, syntax, etc.
 4. Type *git add .* on the terminal to stage changes
 5. Type *git commit -m "commit message"*

 ![illustration](images/Screen%20Shot%202022-10-08%20at%2011.20.41%20AM.png)

 The message at the end of the commit should be concise and clearly describe the change you just made- perhaps you added a new feature or fixed a typo or bug.